You must be registered to use CURES, even if you do not actively prescribe or dispense, if you are a:

-In order to utilize CURES 2.0, a user must access the system through a secure browser.
+Users must access CURES through a secure Internet browser.
 The following browsers are considered secure:

-- Microsoft Internet Explorer version 11 or greater
+- Microsoft Internet Explorer version 11.0 or higher

 - Google Chrome